Frequently Asked Questions

 What will I find in the World History Project curriculum?

-WHP has a clear focus on narrative and skill-building.
-In WHP, students put the narratives of history into a context, looking for evidence to support, extend, and challenge their thinking.
-The course has a clear focus on reading a variety of texts, including primary sources, as historians do, with a dedicated close-reading approach.
+WHP has a clear focus on narrative and skills-building.
+In WHP, students put the narratives of history into context, looking for evidence to support, extend, and challenge their thinking.
+The course uses three course frames—communities, networks, and production and distribution—to help students develop a framework for organizing their thinking.
+WHP has a clear focus on reading a variety of texts, including primary sources, as historians do, with a dedicated close-reading approach.
 World History Project also places a strong emphasis on aligning with AP historical thinking skills and reasoning practices such as contextualization, sourcing, causation, comparison, and continuity and change over time (CCOT), as well as developing writing skills to prepare students for advanced high-school and college work.

 What grade level is this course designed for?

-While you may choose to use the World History Project (WHP) materials with any grade level you’d like (you know your students best!), we designed it to best fit with many tenth-grade world history standards.
+While you may choose to use World History Project (WHP) materials with any grade level you’d like, we designed it to fit best with many high-school world history standards.

 How does World History Project align with state standards?

 WHP is designed from the ground up to meet world history standards across the United States.
 With a careful balance between content and skills, and the flexibility to incorporate content addressing local requirements, WHP is for everybody.
 Interested in learning how we align with the world history standards of specific states?
-Check out our Planning Resources hub, where we highlight several of our alignment documents and sample course plans.
+Check out our standards alignment page, where we highlight several of our alignment documents and sample course plans.

-What types of scaffolds are available within the World History Project curriculum?
+What types of scaffolds are available in the World History Project curriculum?

 Our skills practice progressions are perfect for scaffolding.
-Each of our skills (change and continuity over time, contextualization, comparison, sourcing, claim testing, causation, reading, and writing) are introduced early in the course and then spiral through each unit.
+Each of our skills (continuity and change over time, contextualization, comparison, sourcing, claim testing, causation, reading, and writing) are introduced early in the course and then spiral through each unit.

-I heard the course has three different versions.
+I understand the course has three different versions.
 Which one is right for me?

-Yes, there are three different versions of the course: Origins to the Present, 1200 to the Present and 1750 to the Present.
+Yes, there are three different versions of the course: Origins to the Present, 1200 to the Present, and 1750 to the Present.
 The 1750 course is best for teachers in states like California and New York, where state world history standards begin around the year 1750 CE.
 If your state standards begin a bit earlier, the 1200 course provides more context for the massive worldwide changes that manifested around 1450 CE.
-For those whose standards start with early humans, the Origins course is the best choice.
-And if your world history course begins at a different time altogether?
+For those whose state standards start with early humans, the Origins course is the best choice.
+Does your world history course begin at a different time altogether?
 Feel free to use materials from all three versions to create your own scope and sequence for the year.
-Teaching World History is a great place to start!

 Are you primarily focused on skills or content?

 Both!
 We believe that great courses should provide engaging content that draws upon the insights of multiple disciplines to inform historical inquiry.
 We know it’s important for students to engage and learn about different perspectives when studying history.
 WHP students also develop a set of intellectual tools that help them think critically, tie together big ideas, and build informed arguments—and practice these skills across disciplines.
-Students will spiral through skill-building activities throughout the WHP course content, building their expertise around eight different historical thinking practices: change and continuity over time, contextualization, comparison, sourcing, claim testing, causation, reading, and writing.
+Students will spiral through skills-building activities throughout the WHP course content, increasing their expertise in eight different historical thinking practices: change and continuity over time, contextualization, comparison, sourcing, claim testing, causation, reading, and writing.

 Whom should I reach out to if I have questions about WHP?